top of page

 • Decreased Property Value: A damp, musty basement significantly reduces your home's resale value.
 Potential buyers are wary of the problems associated with water damage.

-• Energy Inefficiency: Moisture makes your basement colder, forcing your heating system to work harder.
-This translates to higher energy bills.
+• Energy Inefficiency: Moisture makes your basement colder, forcing your heating system to work harder, which results in higher energy bills.

 Types of Basement Waterproofing: A Breakdown of Available Methods